aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to ODP on Android via Java" h2="Transform CGM to ODP within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+ODP (OpenDocument Presentation) is an open standard for electronic documents.
+It is used for creating presentations and slide shows.
+Therefore, it is necessary to convert CGM to ODP in order to make the data more accessible and compatible with other applications.

+<h2>How Aspose.Total Helps for CGM to ODP Conversion</h2>
+Aspose.Total for Android via Java is a comprehensive package of APIs that helps developers to integrate various features into their Android applications.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert CGM to ODP.

-You can integrate CGM to ODP conversion feature inside your Android applications by using two simple steps.
-In the first step you can export CGM to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of CGM to ODP conversion can be done in two simple steps.
+In the first step, you can export CGM to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to ODP by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

+The Aspose.PDF for Android via Java API provides a wide range of features for manipulating PDF documents.
+It allows developers to export CGM to PPTX without any loss of data.
+It also supports various image formats, including JPEG, PNG, TIFF, and BMP.

+The Aspose.Slides for Android via Java API provides a wide range of features for manipulating presentations.
+It allows developers to convert PPTX to ODP without any loss of data.
+It also supports various image formats, including JPEG, PNG, TIFF, and BMP.

+By using Aspose.Total for Android via Java, developers can easily integrate CGM to ODP conversion feature inside their Android applications.
+It provides a simple and efficient way to convert CGM to ODP without any loss of data.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}